relaxo-player/TivySkip-extension/README.md

 ## Can't I Just mute ads and skip around myself?
 <a id="sell-me-on-this"></a>

 Sure, though we've automated it into a cohesive extension so no need to focus and work so hard every 8-12 minutes.
 You can start watching right away and regularly ingest 24 minutes of content at once just by waiting occasionally.

+Here's what we've automated for you:

 - Muting and unmuting ads - and blacks out the feed during ads, showing estimated time remaining if you wiggle the mouse or tap the overlay
 - Fastforwarding ads or pausing & rewinding a bit - builds up video cache for more immersive viewing without showing advert visuals while in PnP mode